Effective Date: November 2020

-This CSA is made a part of your Terms of Service (TOS) with Splunk (Agreement) and any capitalized terms used but not defined herein shall have the meaning set forth in the Agreement or Documentation, as applicable.
+This CSA is made a part of your Splunk General Terms (Agreement) with Splunk and any capitalized terms used but not defined herein shall have the meaning set forth in the Agreement or Documentation, as applicable.
 In the event of any conflict between the terms of the Agreement and this CSA, this CSA will control.
-This CSA applies to Splunk Cloud environments initially provisioned on or after the Effective Date and does not apply to Splunk Cloud subscriptions purchased or acquired through Splunk.com, including without limitation Trial or Beta Services.
+This CSA does not apply to Splunk Cloud subscriptions purchased or acquired through Splunk.com, including without limitation Trial or Beta Services.

 - 1. Purpose

-1.1 This CSA describes the minimum information security standards that Splunk maintains to protect Customer Content.
-Requirements in this CSA are in addition to any requirements in the Agreement.
+1.1 This CSA describes the information security standards that Splunk maintains to protect Customer Content in addition to any requirements set forth in the Agreement.

 2. Splunk Security Program

 2.2 Security Policies, Standards and Procedures.
-Splunk maintains security policies, standards and procedures (collectively, Security Policies) designed to safeguard the processing of Customer Content by employees and contractors in accordance with this CSA.
+Splunk maintains security policies, standards and methods (collectively, Security Policies) designed to safeguard the processing of Customer Content by employees and contractors in accordance with this CSA.

 2.3 Security Program Office.
-Splunk’s Chief Information Security Officer leads Splunk’s Security Program and develops, reviews and approves (together with other stakeholders such as Legal and Internal Audit) Splunk’s Security Policies.
+Splunk’s Chief Information Security Officer (CISO) leads Splunk’s Security Program and the CISO Office develops, reviews and approves, together with appropriate stakeholders, Splunk’s Security Policies.